deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 ```

-And we need to allow our users to withdraw their tokens when the voting period is over.
+When the voting time is over, we must allow our users to withdraw their tokens.

 ```CPP